Freestyle skiing-Australia's Anthony earns redemption with dual moguls gold

-LIVIGNO, Italy, Feb 14 : Jakara Anthony of Australia won the gold medal in the women's freestyle skiing dual moguls at the Winter Olympics on Saturday, redeeming herself after a disappointing loss in the single-format moguls.
+LIVIGNO, Italy, Feb 14 : Australia's Jakara Anthony won the gold medal in the women's freestyle skiing dual moguls at the Winter Olympics on Saturday, redeeming herself after a disappointing loss three days earlier in the single-format moguls.

-Jaelin Kauf took silver for the U.S. and the bronze went to American Elizabeth Lemley in the northern Italian town of Livigno.
+Anthony, 27, became the first Australian to earn two Winter Olympics gold medals when she overtook American Jaelin Kauf under heavy snow in the northern Italian town of Livigno.
+Kauf earned silver, and bronze went to fellow American Elizabeth Lemley.

 Dual moguls is a new sport at the Olympics, pitting skiers together in a head-to-head elimination format in which two competitors race side-by-side through parallel bump fields.
 Speed counts, but so do turns and aerial manoeuvres.